|Values:||Names of BuildingTypes|

 Buildings that only certain units can dock with should be listed in the Dock= statement in the unit's code, and the structures themselves should have NumberOfDocks= set (equal to .. number of docking points within a structure, duh).
 NumberImpassableRows= is also needed - otherwise units will acknowledge the "Enter" command, but will stop at the structure, unable to move over it.
 Repair bays and tank bunkers accompany any vehicle, and none of them has Dock= set to the repair bay.
 That's because the repair bay has UnitRepair=yes and NumberImpassableRows=1, which flags it as an area passable by any VehicleType.
 In TS, NonVehicle=yes prevents a unit being repaired, while in RA2 it only prevents other vehicles repairing them, not the service depot.
 The Tank Bunker can hold units inside because it has Bunker=yes set.
 The AFC can hold only aircraft on it because of Helipad=yes, it doesn't need NumberImpassableRows=.

 By default, the units dock with the structure in it's exact center point.
 This can be changed by adding DockingOffsetN=X,Y,Z to the structure's art.ini coding.
 N is the number of the docking position, and will be used if all the docks with smaller N are used up.
 N starts at 0, not at 1.
 X, Y and Z are measured in leptons (1/256th of a cell).
-The center point of the structure is 0,0,0 and if you imagine a 2x2 structure to be foundated like this:
+The center point of the structure is 0,0,0 and if you imagine a foundation of a 2x2 structure like so:

 -A- BXC -D-